OpenDataServices/oroi-scrape/README.md

 | contracts | "Contracts", "Licences to occupy land", "Corporate tenancies" |
 | donations_sponsorship | "Sponsorship" |
 | positions | "Membership of organisations" |

+### Bristol Declarations of Interest

+It runs a search over the minutes to get everything between 2000 and 2035.
+There are actually only minutes from 2016 and 2017 at the time of writing.

+`bristol_meetings` table columns notes:

+* `source` is a link to the meeting minutes
+* `declared_to` is "Bristol City Council" followed by the name of the group meeting in parantheses

+**Interest types**

+They are all "positions".
+This is not scrapable, but from an artisanal interpretation (aka eyeball) of the source data, they more or less all seem to be..
+This may need manual improvement at some point.